 Bad Links

 Compensating for these bad links or removing them entirely is important.
-Quality is more important than quantity, and too many bad links might damage your rankings or even get you penalized by some search engines.
+Quality is more important than quantity; too many bad links might damage your rankings or even penalize you by some search engines.

 A link’s position can matter more than you might think.
 For example, in guest blogging, you want your links to be placed on the page’s main body if possible.

-Trying to build links in headers, footers, or other parts of the page will lead to less effective outbound links, even if the outbound link itself is basically the same.
+Trying to build links in headers, footers, or other page parts will lead to less effective outbound links, even if the outbound link is the same.

 Opportunities

-It is easy to get tunnel vision when working on a specific project, but SEO as a whole relies on a mixed bag of link types – do not shut yourself out to potentially lucrative options.
+It is easy to get tunnel vision when working on a specific project, but SEO relies on a variety of link types—do not exclude potentially lucrative options.

 Minor and Major Search Engines

-Some search engine platforms are obviously more important than others.
-For example, Google penalties will hit a lot harder than penalties on more niche search engines.
+Some search engine platforms are more important than others.
+For example, Google penalties will hit harder than penalties on more niche search engines.

-If you have to prioritize, focus on search platforms that are most relevant to your audience and are most likely to bring in the traffic you want.
+If you have to prioritize, focus on search priorities that are most relevant to your audience and are most likely to bring in the traffic you want.

-There is no point in becoming more discoverable on a site that has less than 1% of all search traffic, especially if it damages your position on more popular sites.
+There is no point in becoming more discoverable on a site with less than 1% of all search traffic, especially if it damages your position on more popular sites.

 Anchor Text

-Using the right anchor text for each link is important.
+It is important to use the right anchor text for each link.
 While it can seem daunting to identify links and their anchor text individually, you want an inbound link to have relevant anchor text to the target page.

 Anchor text is not just a matter of link quality.
 Bad anchor text (or good anchor text on an unrelated site) might lead to Google penalties.